AlienTechSoftware/RoboKhatt/README.md

   end
 ```

-## Summary of the Hyperparameters in RoboKhatt Implementation
+## Summary of the Hyperparameters in RoboKhutt Implementation

 ### ContextUnet Hyperparameters
 - `in_channels`: Number of input channels in the images (typically 3 for RGB images).